 Newborn humans are born in a helpless state and continue their development after birth.
 The nurturing embraces of breastfeeding mimic the embrace of the womb that the baby experienced in utero.
 In light of this, the method a caregiver uses to provide donor milk to a baby is thus also very important.
 Please also see ‘How do I feed the milk to my baby.’

 - In this document EOF utilizes the WHO definition of exclusive breastfeeding which includes milk from another mother (see ‘WHO guidelines for exercising feeding options’).
 In support of exclusive breastfeeding, in circumstances where wet-nursing is not feasible, informed milk sharing can be a viable option for families.
 Milk sharing can be seen as an extension of wet-nursing, and as a safe alternative for infant feeding and successful exclusive breastfeeding.
 EOF recognizes the benefits that direct breastfeeding from the breast bestows as well as the value of the milk itself.
 We may therefore use the words breastfeeding and breastmilk interchangeably. [↩]

 - Breastfeeding, and especially early breastfeeding, is one of the most critical factors for improving child survival.
 Breastfeeding also has many benefits other than reducing the risk of child mortality.
 HIV has created great confusion among health workers about the relative merits of breastfeeding for the mother who is known to be HIV-infected.
 Tragically this has also resulted in mothers who are known to be HIV uninfected or whose HIV status is unknown, adopting feeding practices that are inappropriate for their circumstances with detrimental effects for their infants.
 In ‘Guidelines on HIV and infant feeding.
 2010.
-Principles and recommendations for infant feeding in the context of HIV and a summary of evidence’, the research group also noted how infant feeding, even in settings where HIV is not highly prevalent, has been complicated by messaging from the food industry and other groups with the result that parents, who have every reason to breastfeed, choose not to do so based on unfounded fears.
+Principles and recommendations for infant feeding in the context of HIV and a summary of evidence’, the research group also noted how infant feeding, even in settings where HIV is not highly prevalent, has been complicated by messaging from the food industry and other groups with the result that parents and caretakers, who have every reason to breastfeed, choose not to do so based on unfounded fears.
 In these settings, application of the International Code of Marketing of Breast-milk Substitutes and subsequent relevant Health Assembly Resolutions has particular importance. [↩]